 Today, personal finance is digital and consumers need to access, manage and interact with their finances on the go, from the palm of their hands.
 This is where open banking comes in to elevate the usage experience.

 While seeing your account balance and transferring money instantly are great feats, they are simply the foundation of what it can do.

 By accessing your account information, third-party providers can improve the relevance of services they suggest.
 For example, if you have created a savings account titled “New house” in which you save a specific amount per month, they can recommend a loan tailored to your income and savings capabilities.

 Other features that can be afforded are:

 - customised investment advice

-With open banking, personal finance suddenly goes from reactive to proactive since you now have a partner in the background, constantly analysing data and suggesting a better course of action for your financial well being.
+With open banking, suddenly goes from reactive to proactive since you now have a partner in the background, constantly analysing data and suggesting a better course of action for your financial well-being.

 Open banking is changing the way we bank and use financial services in the modern world.
-The open banking market is growing steadily.
+Its market is growing steadily.
 A report by Allied Market Research announced a 24.4% growth and predicted the market value will reach over $43 billion by 2026.
-How did we get here and when did all of this begin?
+How did we get here, and when did all of this begin?

 1980: Screen test conducted by German Federal Post Office

 While open banking in practice has only been around for a short while, roots for the concept can be traced back to 1980,when Deutsche Bundespost (German Federal Post Office) conducted an experiment.
 The organisation ran a screen test with five external computers, and invited approximately 2,000 private users to participate.